 How much will I earn on each paycheck?

-Is FWS money taxable?
+Is Work Study money taxable?

 Yes, it is taxable income and you will receive a W-2 at the end of the year to file your taxes.
 Your W-2 will be available on the OMNI system for you to print in January.
-All questions concerning taxes being withheld from your paycheck must be directed to the IRS.

-Is a FWS job hard to get?
+Is a Work Study job hard to get?

 No. If you have trouble locating a job after reviewing the online job listing, contact the Office of Financial Aid and we will assist you in finding an open position.